 The g command first marks every line containing the specified pattern.
 Then, dot is successively set to each marked line, and the list of commands is executed.
 If only one command is specified, it is placed on the same line as the g command.
 If several commands are specified, the first command is placed on the same line as the g command, and all other commands are placed on the following lines.
-Every line of a multi-line command list is terminated by \setminus except the last.
-Ending a line with \setminus in this way quotes the following new-line, and hides it from the g command, thus preventing the new-line from terminating the g command prematurely.
+Every line of a multi-line command list is terminated by \searrow except the last.
+Ending a line with \searrow in this way quotes the following new-line, and hides it from the g command, thus preventing the new-line from terminating the g command prematurely.
 If no commands are specified, the p command is assumed.
 Any command except g, G, v, and V can be used in the command list.

-The g command can be used as a modifier for the s command, enabling the s command to replace all the occurrences of a particular pattern on a line, instead of just the first.
+The \mathbf{g} command can be used as a modifier for the \mathbf{s} command, enabling the \mathbf{s} command to replace all the occurrences of a particular pattern on a line, instead of just the first.
 For example, which replaces both instances of "ed" on the last line with "The ed editor".
 The g command is often used with the s command in this way to avoid having to repeat the s command once for every additional pattern you want to change on a line.
 Note that, if the p command is omitted, the line is not printed after the substitution is done.

-\$s/ed/The & editor/gp The ed editor is great?
+\$s/ed/The & editor/gp

+The ed editor is great?
 The ed editor is great!

 The g command becomes more powerful when you specify more than one command to be executed.
 For example, suppose that you want to change every instance of the string "ed" to "ED", and then mark every line on which the substitution occurs by preceding the line with a series of asterisks.
+This can be done by typing

+'''

+g/ed/s//ED/g

+i\

-This can be done by typing g/ed/s//ED/g i ,p The ED text EDitor is easy to use and easy to learn.
-It was designED to enable the user to get his work done quickly with the least possible amount of interference from the EDitor.
-This is evident in the lack of prompts and the curt error messages.
-The ED text EDitor operates in two modes: command mode and text entry mode.
+The ED text EDitor is easy to use and easy to learn.

+It was designED to enable the user to get his work done guickly with the least possible amount of interference from the text entry mode.
 In command mode, the EDitor interprets your input as a command.
 In text entry mode, ED adds your input to the text locatED in a special buffer where